-- T’ara Smith, who moderated this discussion, is the project manager of Beyond Type 2 and lives with LADA diabetes, a form of Type 1
+- T’ara Smith, who moderated this discussion, is the project manager of Beyond Type 2 and lives with latent autoimmune diabetes in adults (LADA) diabetes, a form of type 1

 - Mila Clarke Buckley, also known as The Hangry Woman, a food blogger and author, who also lives with LADA diabetes

 - Eritrea Mussa Khan, who was diagnosed with type 1 diabetes in 2001 and creates content for Diabetics Doing Things

 - Robert Lewis, also known as The Happy Diabetic, a chef, who lives with type 2 diabetes